 Apollo is a mid-sized asteroid whose orbit crosses the orbit of Earth.
 NASA JPL has classified Apollo as a "Potentially Hazardous Asteroid" due to its predicted close pass(es) with Earth.

 Apollo orbits the sun every 652 days (1.79 years), coming as close as 0.65 AU and reaching as far as 2.29 AU from the sun.
 Apollo is about 1.5 kilometers in diameter, making it larger than 99% of asteroids, comparable in size to the U.S. Pentagon.

 The rotation of Apollo has been observed.
-It completes a rotation on its axis every 3.07 days.
+It completes a rotation on its axis every 3.07 hours.